studioplusthree is an award-winning emerging architectural design studio based in Sydney.

-Founded by directors Simon Rochowski, Julin Ang and Joseph Byrne in 2014, the practice draws on their experience of working with a number of high profile cultural institutions both in Australia and the UK, such as the Powerhouse Museum, the British Museum and the Science Museum London.
+Founded by directors Simon Rochowski, Julin Ang and Joseph Byrne in 2014, the practice draws on their experience of working with a number of high profile studios, clients and cultural institutions both in Australia and overseas.

 The studio aims to produce work that is rich, informed and diverse - employing a common set of skills and values between different project types, to encourage interaction and reduce boundaries between them.
 Our projects are undertaken in a spirit of collaboration and curiosity, and through a process of experimentation we seek to create projects that are distinctive and bespoke.

 studioplusthree has been the recipient of a number of design awards, including the 2017 Australian Interior Design Award (Installation) and a 2016 AIA NSW Architecture Award (Small Project Architecture).